karttur/AI4SH-db/_posts/2024/2024-03-10-aif4sh-db_users.markdown

 ## Idea and objective

-The idea is that all the researchers, field workers and laboratory staff etc., involved should register as _users_ and get assigned a Universally Unique id (UUID).
-For each entry in the database the person who did the work and is responsible (which can differ) should then be inserted using the UUID as link.
+The idea is that all the researchers, field workers and laboratory staff etc., involved should register as _users_ and get assigned a unique id.
+The unique id is assigned using the postgreSQL data type SERIAL - an automatically incremented integer number with each added database record.
+For each entry in the database the person who did the work and is responsible (which can differ) should then be inserted using the userid as link.

 ### DBML